iconclass/server/src/help/search.md

 {{% aimg newsearches1 %}}

 Iconclass covers a wide spectrum of themes, some of which are among the most common subjects found in image collections.
 Portraits are undoubtedly among those.
-Here is a portrait, made in 1832, of the Belgian magistrate and politician Théodore Joseph Jonet and his daughters Juliette and Emilie, which was acquired some years ago by the Groeningemuseum in Bruges.
-Such a family portrait can be approached from various directions.
+Here is a portrait, made in 1832 by François-Joseph Navez, of the Belgian magistrate and politician Théodore Joseph Jonet and his daughters Juliette and Emilie, which was acquired some years ago by the Groeningemuseum in Bruges.
+Iconographically indexing such a family portrait can be approached from various directions.
 It is a portrait of historical persons we know by name.
 It is also a representation of family relations, i.e. of a widowed father and his two daughters, one of whom is engaged to be married.
 It is also a testimony of social status, of the _haute bourgeoisie_ to which the Jonet family belonged.
 Again, whether we provide information about one or all of these aspects or perhaps add other specific details, for example about their fashion choices, does not _depend_ on Iconclass, but it _can_ be influenced by the organization of the schedules and by the _keywords_ that were selected to guide us to concepts.
 It is therefore a good idea to be flexible when searching for terms.
 The richest harvest of concepts is found with a simple search for __portrait__ and with the __keys__-button switched to _include_.
 Obviously you don't want to scroll through a list of 26,481 results, and the concept that the algorithm sees as 'most relevant' -  _self-portrait of an artist in late Gothic style_ - does not make much sense.